jepsen-io/maelstrom/doc/03-broadcast/02-performance.md

 blocks.

 The change we need to make is straightforward: spawn a thread for each request the mainloop handles.
-The `Thread.new(msg) do |msg|` notation ensures that this thread closes over a fixed value of `msg`, rather than sharing it as the mainloop goes onto the next message.
+The `Thread.new(handler, msg) do |handler, msg|` notation ensures that this thread closes over fixed values of `handler` and `msg`, rather than sharing them as the mainloop goes onto the next message.

 ```rb
   # Loops, processing messages from STDIN